ING: Russia’s current account stabilises despite higher oil prices

 The improvement in the private capital account should be taken as the key positive takeaway from the October statistics, but the reiterated statement by the central bank that the structure of 10M21 outflows is heavy on foreign asset accumulation suggests little improvement in the structure and visibility of future flows.

 We remain constructive on the ruble for 4Q21 thanks to strong commodity markets and signs of deceleration in net private capital outflows.
-That said, the pick up in FX intervention and recent resurgence of portfolio outflows from the local bond market could make further ruble performance more dependent on inflationary expectations globally and locally.
+That said, the pick-up in FX intervention and recent resurgence of portfolio outflows from the local bond market could make further ruble performance more dependent on inflationary expectations globally and locally.

 Dmitri Dolgin is the chief economist for Russia at ING.
 This note first appeared on ING’s THINK.ING portal here.